Tovuz, Azerbaijan: Sports

 The city has one professional football team competing in the top-flight of Azerbaijani football - Turan Tovuz, currently playing in the Azerbaijan Premier League.

 Archaeology

-The ancient village of Goytepe (Göy Tepe) is one of the largest archaeological monuments in Ganja – Gazakh region.
+The ancient village of Goytepe (Göy Tepe) is one of the largest archaeological monuments in the Ganja–Gazakh region.
 It is located to the right of the Kura river, 10 km east of Tovuz.
 The site extends over 2 hectare, at a maximum elevation of around 420 meter.

-Starting in 2008, “Tovuz Archaeological expedition” is conducting new archaeological investigations at Goytepe, and also at the Mentesh tepe ancient settlement nearby.
-This is a joint investigation of archaeologists from Azerbaijan, Japan and France.
+Starting in 2008, “Tovuz Archaeological Expedition” has been conducting new archaeological investigations at Goytepe, and also at the Mentesh Tepe ancient settlement nearby.
+This is a joint investigation of archaeologists from Azerbaijan, Japan, and France.

 In this same area of Azerbaijan are also located the ancient sites of Shomu Tepe, Soyuq Bulaq, and Boyuk Kesik.
 Shulaveris Gora is just across the border in Georgia.